 This involved collaboration with Invesco, Ltd., a global investment manager specializing in real estate investments.
 The 222 Hennepin project exceeded all metrics and expectations, setting a new standard and earning the distinction of highest selling multi-family development in Minneapolis.

-The strategic development and building decisions made by Ryan, from start to finish, maximized the value of the property and ultimately led to its sale to its rapid sale to Weidner Apartment Homes of Seattle.
+The strategic development and building decisions made by Ryan, from start to finish, maximized the value of the property and ultimately led to its rapid sale to Weidner Apartment Homes of Seattle.

 222 Hennepin was a perfect example of Ryan’s continued drive to “do the right thing.”